canaantt/slate/source/includes/dataProAcc.md

 # Data Access

-Oncoscape provides the RESTful API service.
+Oncoscape provides the API service based on the traditional RESTful API data structure.
+Data are secured with exposed by API Gateway Kong..
+The privacy is managed at collection level.
+You can acess the public datasets through appending 'apikey=password'.

 ## Example to access one collection from browser